leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 A developer must provide a path to place their realm upon deployment.
 This provides a quick and easy way to access the state of Realms.

 Let's get started with the code.
-We will build a simple app allowing users to sign up for a whitelist before a specific deadline.
+We will build aN app allowing users to sign up for whitelists before a specific deadline.

 ## Hands-on coding